gkumarcoder/bus-route/README.md

 1-Build Process(How to run this application)

-First use below command to compile the program
+First use below command to download dependencies and compile the program

+      $mvn clean install

       $javac BusRouteApplication.java

 Then use below command to run the program